 NCERT Solutions for Class 12 Biology Chapter 6 – Free PDF Download

 Looking for NCERT Solutions for Class 12 Biology Chapter 6 Molecular Basis of Inheritance?
-Look no further as BYJU’S offers solutions to all the chapters of NCERT Solutions for Class 12 Biology in detail here according to the latest term-wise CBSE Syllabus 2021-22.
-This chapter provides students with insights into the structure of DNA, its replication, the process of synthesizing RNA from DNA (transcription process), the genetic code which determines the sequences of amino acids in proteins, the phenomena of protein synthesis and the elementary basis of their regulation.
+Look no further as BYJU’S offers solutions to all the chapters of NCERT Solutions for Class 12 Biology in detail here.
+These are according to the latest CBSE Syllabus 2022-23.
+This chapter provides students with insights into the structure of DNA, its replication, the process of synthesising RNA from DNA (transcription process), the genetic code which determines the sequences of amino acids in proteins, the phenomena of protein synthesis and the elementary basis of their regulation.

-Access Answers of Biology NCERT Chapter 6 – Molecular Basis of Inheritance
+Access Answers to Biology NCERT Chapter 6 – Molecular Basis of Inheritance

 1. Group the following as nitrogenous bases and nucleosides: